sbb-design-systems/sbb-angular/src/angular/tag/tag.md

 Each tag is either active or inactive, what means that clicking on a tag, the respective state changes and should influence the filter result.

-Within `sbb-tags`, an additional tag called 'all' is automatically inserted.
-If the 'all'-tag is clicked, it changes the status of each tag in the filter to inactive.
+Within `sbb-tags`, an additional "All" tag is automatically inserted.
+If the "All" tag is clicked, it changes the status of each tag in the filter to inactive.

 ```html